Inget stoppar oss nu: Dansband standard

 In 2001, Halländers recorded the song.

 At Dansbandskampen 2008 the song was used during the finals, and performed by Larz-Kristerz and Scotts, where Larz Kristerz won.
-Scotts performed the song using an acoustic arrangement, which in 2009 was at the album Längtan.
+Scotts performed the song using an acoustic arrangement, which in 2009 was on the album Längtan.
 It was also recorded by CC & Lee for the album Gåva till dig in 2009.

-At Dansbandskampen 2010, the song was performed Jeppez & the Cowboys.
+At Dansbandskampen 2010, the song was performed by Jeppez & the Cowboys.
 Before the penultimate program the song was performed, outside any competition, by Elisas, Patrik's Combo and Willez.